Contributing Gear Editor

 Pockets

 Some extras to look for in a good fleece jacket are pockets.
-We like a fleece to have hand warming pockets.
+We like a fleece to have hand-warming pockets.
 Zippers on the pockets are a huge plus to keep gear safe.
 It can also be nice to have a chest pocket or two for stashing your phone, sunglasses, or other small items.

 Hooded Fleece Jackets

 While not a dealbreaker for us, for some pursuits we like a hooded fleece jacket.
 Or, if you don’t want the bulk of a hood adding weight or interfering with your pack, a high collar is helpful for those extra chilly days.
+The best hoods are fitted and zip up to cover your face a bit, as they add a lot of versatility and warmth in case you need it.
+The Rab Evolute Hoody has an excellent hood.

 Thumb-holes